f5devcentral/f5-automation-labs/docs/class1/module1/lab1.rst

    ..
 WARNING:: Skipping this step will result in errors in subsequent steps

    ..
-WARNING:: We are using self-signed certificate in this lab.
+WARNING:: We are using a self-signed certificate in this lab.
 In your
-      environment you must make sure that you use certificate issued by your certificate authority for both production and lab equipments.
+      environment you must make sure that you use certificates issued by your certificate authority for both production and lab equipments.
 Not doing so would make it possible for an attacker to do a man-in-the-middle attack and allow him the ability to steal passwords and tokens.